Philip McGuinness

 Philip McGuinness (29 February 1984 – 19 April 2010) was an Irish Gaelic footballer who was a panel member on the Leitrim county team until 2010.
-He died on 19 April 2010 after an accidental collision in a club game in Leitrim.
-Mohill GAA club renamed its home ground the 'Philly McGuinness Memorial Park' in his honour.
+He died on 19 April 2010 after an accidental collision in a club game in County Leitrim.
+Mohill GAA club renamed its home ground the Philly McGuinness Memorial Park in his honour.

 Career

 McGuinness played with the Mohill club for his whole career and featured in their 2006 Senior Championship victory over St Mary's, the club's first title since 1971.
 In 2001 he was selected on the Connacht international rules football team that travelled to Australia.
 He also won a Connacht Vocational Schools title.
 In the 2009 Connacht Championship game against Roscommon he kicked two points from wing-forward.
 He was an accomplished hurler, and played for the county on a number of occasions in the National League, but once called up to the Leitrim football panel, he began concentrating more on the big ball game.